williamkray/maubot-communitybot/README.md

    level up to that required to send messages in your room, and leave the DM.

-not the most user-friendly experience, but may help cut down if you are experiencing significant spam in your rooms.
+not the most user-friendly experience, but may help cut down if you are experiencing significant spam in your rooms. every permitted user goes in the state event, so this will become problematic and expensive for very large rooms... strong recommend not to use this if you expect to have thousands of room members.

 # installation